 Ledge

-Video produced by Linda Lewett at Fairfax TV (FCAC)
+Video produced by Linda Lewett at Fairfax TV (FCAC), Fairfax, Virginia

 A mythical journey performed by Maida Withers and John Lancaster to an original new music score by composer Michael Willis in a sparse stage set of hanging ropes.
 This is a full evening duet in seven segments: “Moving Earth/Dunes”, “Mountain Birthing”, “Man Birthing”, “Earthworks”, “Crossings”, “Earth Spirit Rising” “Soaring.”

-The video shown here was created for Channel 10, Fairfax Cable Access Corporation, 1989.
+The video shown above was created for Fairfax Cable Access Corporation and shown on Channel 10, Fairfax, Virginia, 1989.

-The world premiere, stage performance, was presented in August 1988 at the First International Festival of Dance in Mexico City, Mexico.
-The invitation the the Festival came through Ignacio Duran Loera, Minister of Cultural Affairs at the Embassy in Washington, DC.
-Maida Withers and John Lancaster spent two weeks in Mexico City at the Autonomous University for the Festival sharing ideas and dances with companies from Italy, Canada, Costa Rica, Germany, and the USA.
+The world premiere stage performance was presented in the First International Festival of Dance, Mexico City, Mexico, August 25 to September 04, 1988.
+MWDCCo performed Ledge on August 30/31, 1988.
+The invitation to the Festival came through Ignacio Duran Loera, Minister of Cultural Affairs at the Embassy in Washington, DC.
+Maida Withers and John Lancaster spent two weeks in Mexico City at the Autonomous University for the Festival, sharing ideas and dances with companies from Italy, Canada, Costa Rica, Germany, and the USA.

-USA first performance took place at Dance Place June 4, 1988 and subsequently performed as a completed work in Dorothy Betts Marvin Theatre, November 1988.
+USA performance took place at Dance Place June 4, 1988 (work-in-progress) and was subsequently performed as a completed work in Dorothy Betts Marvin Theatre, November 12-13, 1988.

 Flyer Information: Ledge: Rope, Sand, Weed, Haunting Chants, Suspended Spinning, A Mythic Journey in Seven Sections.